A. Gary Anderson

 Beta Gamma Sigma

-High Honor for the School's Beta Gamma Sigma Chapter
+High Honor for School's Beta Gamma Sigma Chapter

 Based on grade point averages, undergraduates in the top 10th percentile and graduate students in the top 20th percentile comprise the Beta Gamma Sigma (BGS) honor society at UC Riverside.